 How should I clean and take care of my knee support?

 This is probably one of the most commonly asked knee brace questions.

 After so much explaining, it should be clear to the patient by now that the knee brace is a crucial part of the recovery process, almost like another limb, and that (s)he should treat it with diligent care.
 Now it’s up to you to give them a guide to doing just that.

 Knee braces don’t often come with a set of care instructions and so it is usually up to the physiotherapist explain how to best maintain the knee brace so it works well and it works for as long as the patient needs it, especially as knee braces get a lot of mileage and stress put on them.
-A few basic tips for patients include inspecting the brace often for wear and tear, regularly cleaning it with soap and water to help maintain the fabric and keep it clear of bacteria, and covering exposed metal to protect others from injury.
+A few basic tips for patients include inspecting the brace frequently for wear, regularly cleaning it with household soap to help maintain the fabric and keep it clear of bacteria, and covering exposed metal to reduce the risk of injury (including to others).
 It’s also good to explain the different price points and material that braces are made of to help the patient understand the different care and maintenance that is required with each, along with the effectiveness and durability of each type of knee brace.

 How long should I wear my knee brace?

 The first four knee brace questions and answers will undoubtedly help patients to get a running start when using a knee brace as they provide a great starter’s kit for first-time brace wearers.
 However, it’s not enough to just give patients only half the pieces in the puzzle; you also need to explain how to gauge the effectiveness of the knee brace and how to listen to the body when measuring the impact of the brace.